fernandessv/case-study-customer-analysis/README.md

 Analyze customer behavior over two consecutive periods to identify significant losses in customer value and engagement, and provide data-driven strategies for recovery and growth.

 **Context:**
-This case study is based on retail data from a company (Acadia).
-The focus was to understand changes in purchasing behavior, particularly among Core and Elite segments, and within key departments like Boots and Knick Knacks.
+This case study is based on retail data from a company.
+The focus was on understanding changes in purchasing behavior, particularly among Core and Elite segments and within key departments like Boots and Knick Knacks.

 **Tools Used:**
 - Excel (data analysis, pivot tables, charts)